Graduate Curriculum

 Instructor: Dr. Anne Hoen

-Computer laboratory-based course designed to provide hands-on experience performing epidemiological data analyses relevant to the theoretical/conceptual material presented in Foundations of Epidemiology I. Students will complete laboratory exercises using epidemiological study data sets that guide them through descriptive data analyses, hypothesis testing within the context of a range of epidemiological study designs, causal inference methods, addressing confounding and effect modification, and power and sample size calculations.
-Analyses will be performed in the open-access programming language R. Course will meet once per week for 90 minutes.
-Note that this is a half-credit course designed to be taken at the same time as Foundations of Epidemiology I.
+Computer laboratory-based course designed to provide hands-on experience performing epidemiological data analyses relevant to the theoretical/conceptual material presented in Foundations of Epidemiology I and II.
+Students will complete laboratory exercises using epidemiological study data sets that guide them through descriptive data analyses, modeling, and hypothesis testing within the context of a range of epidemiological study designs.
+Emphasis will be placed on learning to develop figures, tables, and text for scientific communication.
+Analyses will be performed in the open-access programming language R. Prerequisite: QBS 130, Basic proficiency in R.

 Clinical Epidemiology (QBS 133)